 You may get an occasional visit at the door from Sita (short for Mamacita), a sweet black and white cat.
 She loves to come to say "hi" but is not allowed inside to maintain this as a "pet dander free" space.

 The table pictured here has been replaced with a "garden shed" counter that houses a small, removable basin sink.
 There is also a rustic, rough hewn armoire to hang clothes and tuck away your backpacks.
 The little kitchenette corner is stocked with utensils, a two burner cooktop, a mini fridge, a microwave, coffee grinder and a coffee press.

-By the way, it is insulated, stocked with plenty of blankets and does have heat so it is a wonderful, warm hideaway in the fall and winter months as well.
+By the way, it is insulated, well heated, and stocked with plenty of blankets so it is a wonderful, warm hideaway in the fall and winter months as well.
+Yep, snuggly wifi too.

-The yard is plentiful with fruit bearing trees in the summertime, as well as tomatoes, onions, garlic and strawberries in the gardens...
+The yard is plentiful with flowers and fruit bearing trees in the summertime, as well as lots of veggies in the gardens.

 It's within a 5 minute walk from the heart of Woodlawn which has some fantastic spots to shop, drink, dance, and dine:

 -Woodlawn Coffee House, for plenty of people watching